Acceleration is the Key to Drag Reduction in Turbulent Flow

 Flows with spanwise oscillating surfaces have been studied extensively in channel flows at low Reynolds numbers ($Re_\tau \leq 2000$) using Direct Numerical Simulations (DNS) (see, for example, \cite{quadrio2004critical,touber2012near,gatti2013performance,hurst2014effect,gatti2016reynolds,yao2019reynolds}).
-Yao et al. \cite{yao2019reynolds} showed that at all Reynolds numbers investigated ($Re_\tau<2000$), the drag reduction rose with $\omega^+$ up to a peak value and then fell gradually at larger values of $\omega^+$.
-As the Reynolds number increased from 200 to 2000, the peak $DR$ decreased from a maximum about 35\% to about 23\%, and the optimal value of $\omega^+$ shifted from 0.0628 ($T^+_{osc} = 100$) to 0.08 ($T^+_{osc} = 79$).
+In this respect, Yao et al. \cite{yao2019reynolds} showed that at all Reynolds numbers investigated ($Re_\tau<2000$), the drag reduction rose with $T^+$ up to a peak value and then fell gradually at larger values of $T^+$.
+As the Reynolds number increased from 200 to 2000, the peak $DR$ decreased from a maximum about 35\% to about 23\%, and the optimal value of $T^+$ shifted from 100 to 80.
 The scaling with $A^+$ was not investigated, since these computations were all done at a fixed value of $A^+ = 12$.

-As far as the authors are aware, the only previous experiment of an oscillating pipe flow is that by Choi \& Graham \cite{choi1998drag}, who used an azimuthally oscillating pipe instead of a channel (see also \cite{choi2001mechanism,choi2002drag}).
-Their drag reduction results at $Re_\tau$ = 649 and 995 display a very similar behavior to that found using DNS at comparable Reynolds numbers, where the maximum $DR$ reaches approximately 25\% at $\omega^+ \approx 0.06$ ($T^+_{osc} \approx 105$), maintaining this value up to $\omega^+ = 0.14$, which was the highest value explored in this experiment.
-They varied $A+$ and $T^+_{osc}$ independently and concluded that the results scaled on $T^+_{osc}$, although with hindsight the collapse was not very convincing.
+A recent computation for pipe flow with azimuthal oscillation reported 22.9\% DR at $Re_\tau=720$ ($A^+=10$, $T^+=100$) \cite{coxe2023reynolds} , and as far as the authors are aware there is only one previous experiment reported in the literature \cite{choi1998drag, choi2001mechanism,choi2002drag}.
+The drag reduction was measured at $Re_\tau$ = 649 and 995 over a relatively large range of $A^+$ and $T^+$ values, and it displayed a very similar behavior to that found using DNS in a channel at comparable Reynolds numbers.
+That is, the maximum $DR$ reached approximately 25\% at $T^+ \approx 100$, maintaining this value down to $T^+ \approx 50$, the lowest value explored in these experiments.
+The authors concluded, without much justification, that the results scaled on $T^+$.

 All these studies were for $Re_\tau \leq 2000$.
-To examine the behavior at higher Reynolds numbers, and to investigate the scaling on $A^+$ and $T^+_{osc}$, a new oscillating pipe flow experiment was performed.
-In this experiment, we cover Reynolds numbers from 1341 to 6851, and we use a novel strategy of controlling the water temperature to vary $A^+$, $T^+_{osc}$ and $Re_\tau$ independently.
-As seen from Fig. 1, neither $A^+$ nor $T^+_{osc}$ collapse our data.
+To examine the behavior at higher Reynolds numbers, and to investigate more fully the scaling on $A^+$ and $T^+$, we cover Reynolds numbers from 1341 to 6851, and use a novel strategy of controlling the water temperature to vary $A^+$, $T^+$ and $Re_\tau$ independently.
+As seen from Fig. 1, neither $A^+$ nor $T^+$ collapse our data.
 Although some of our results in these scalings agree with the data of Choi \& Graham \cite{choi1998drag}, other results do not.
-This is particularly true for the dependence on $T^+_{osc}$.
+This is particularly true for the dependence on $T^+$.